Franco Aureliani

 Franco Aureliani is an American comic book writer/artist, best known for writing the DC Comics series Tiny Titans, for which he won two Eisner Awards in 2009 and 2011.
-Tiny Titans also won a Harvey award in 2011.
-He was also nominated for another Harvey in 2013 for another project from DC Comics, Superman Family Adventures.
+Tiny Titans won a Harvey award in 2011.
+He was nominated for another Harvey in 2013 for another project from DC Comics, Superman Family Adventures.
 He and longtime writing partner and friend, Art Baltazar, won their third Eisner in 2014 for the Dark Horse Comics children's series Itty Bitty Hellboy.
-He also teaches art at Carmel High School.
+Aureliani teaches art at Carmel High School.

 Career

 Franco Aureliani is the artist and co-writer with Art Baltazar of Tiny Titans, for which the two won the 2009 and 2011 Eisner Award for Best Publication for Kids.
 Baltazar and Franco co-wrote DC's Billy Batson and the Magic of Shazam! and the comic book adaptation of Young Justice.
 In 2012, DC launched a new series titled Superman Family Adventures which was written and drawn by Baltazar and Aureliani.
 In 2013, Baltazar and Aureliani launched a revival of The Green Team for DC.
-That series was cancelled in January 2014.
+That series was canceled in January 2014.

 Aureliani is an art teacher at Carmel High School in Carmel, New York.